globulus/simi/README.md

 ```

 #### Value conversions

+Despite being a dynamic language, Šimi doesn't do implicit type conversions.
+The only thing similar to an implicit conversion is concatenating a value to a string, in case of which this value will be *stringified*.
+The same is true when a value is printed using the *print* statement.

+Stringification works in such a way that

 * Numbers can be converted to Strings via the toString() method.
 * Conversely, Strings can be converted to Numbers by using the toNumber() method, but be aware that invoking this method may produce NumberFormatException that needs to be handled via the *rescue* block.
 * Objects (and all their derivations) have a toString() method that prints a human-readable representation of the object.